viviandotdev/ObsidianVault/+ Encounters/workbench.md

 **not sorted**
 cannot use binary search
-cannot use left and right pointers
+cannot use to pointers left and right pointers since this array is not sorted a hash table apprach is prefered